 Peggy Smith Eppig

 I've always been interested in the lay of the land.
-How do landscapes form?
-What natural, physical, and human forces shape them?
+How do landscapes form and what natural, physical, and human forces shape them?
 How are we inspired by them?
 How are we shaped by them?

 I took this interest to the Maryland Institute College of Art (MICA) in the early '80s and graduated with a combined BFA and education degree.
 I continue to paint landscapes, wildlife, and botanical illustration work on commission.
-After graduation I moved to South Carolina to work as a park naturalist and back-country guide along the coastal sea islands as well as inland among the bald cypress swamps.
-I fell hard into birding with the Southeast Audubon Society and have been addicted ever since.
+After graduation I moved to South Carolina to work as a park naturalist and I worked closely with Gullah communities on the Atlantic coast.
+I fell hard into birding with the Southeast Audubon Society and it was with birding that I became interested in the concepts of migration and intentional movement.
+I earned my PhD in Environmental Studies at Antioch University New England with a focus on environmental history of the 20th century in 2016 and currently work for the Maryland Agricultural Education Foundation in agriculture and natural resources education.
+My independent research includes pilgrimage and landscape conservation.
+I have two papers and two books in progress.

 Formal Courses Offered: